webdevelopers-eu/zolinga/README.md

 ### Docker Quick Test

-Pull the PHP image and run the Zolinga framework inside a container as fast as you can. 😜
+If you prefer testing a new project inside Docker, here is a quick *2-minute* installation guide to pull the PHP image and run the Zolinga framework inside a container. 😜

 ```bash
 $ docker pull php